 Financial Implications for Lenders

 For lenders, the primary risk revolves around the possibility of default.
 When a client is placed under debt review, it serves as a clear indication that they have confronted financial hardships in the past.
 Extending loans to such individuals carries inherent risk because there is an elevated likelihood that they may struggle to meet their repayment obligations.
 If a lender chooses to grant a loan to someone under debt review, they are effectively contravening the guidelines established by the National Credit Act.
 This not only heightens their exposure to financial losses but can also result in legal consequences.
-Furthermore, if the loan remains unpaid, the lender may need to allocate additional resources to debt collection efforts or even write off the loan as a bad debt, resulting in financial setbacks.
+If the loan remains unpaid, the lender may need to allocate additional resources to debt collection efforts or even write off the loan as a bad debt, resulting in financial setbacks.

 The Peril of Deepening Debt for Borrowers

 For borrowers, the risks are more personal and profound.
 Incurring additional debt while undergoing debt review can plunge them into a more profound financial abyss.
 The fundamental objective of debt review is to assist individuals in managing their debts and ultimately achieving a debt-free status.
 The introduction of more loans into the equation can disrupt this process.
 There is the evident risk of struggling to meet the repayments on the new loan.
 However, beyond this, there is the psychological burden.
 Being under debt review is already a source of stress, and the added pressure of another loan can be overwhelming.
 It can give rise to feelings of despair and potentially lead to mental health challenges.
-Furthermore, if a borrower assumes more credit during debt review and subsequently defaults, it can result in legal actions taken by the lender, further complicating their financial predicament.
+If a borrower assumes more credit during debt review and subsequently defaults, it can result in legal actions taken by the lender, further complicating their financial predicament.

 » Read more: Default Notice?
 Decode Section 129 Letters!